Free SSH file transfer, terminal and tunneling!

 - Bitvise SSH Server remote administration features.

-Supported platforms include all desktop and server versions of Windows, starting from Windows 2000, to the most recent, including Windows 8 and 2012.
+Supported platforms include all desktop and server versions of Windows, starting from Windows XP SP3, to the most recent; including Windows 10 and Windows Server 2016.
 Both 32-bit and 64-bit versions of Windows are supported.

 Graphical SFTP File Transfers